cdfricke/multithreading/README.md

 Dependencies:
 - G++ compiler in environment path.
-- Python 3.x Virtual Environment with Pandas, NumPy and Matplotlib packages installed.
+- _Activated_ Python 3.x Virtual Environment with Pandas, NumPy and Matplotlib packages installed.

 Powershell build script available in the build subdirectory `build\run_this.ps1` for Windows machines.
 No support for Linux machines right now.